Richemont says CEO Lepeu to retire end-March 2017

-ZURICH Richemont (CFR.S) Chief Executive Richard Lepeu has signalled his intention to retire from March 31, 2017, the luxury goods group said on Friday, while Chief Financial Officer Gary Saage will also stand down on July 31, 2017.
+ZURICH Nov 4 Richemont Chief Executive Richard Lepeu has signaled his intention to retire from March 31, 2017, the luxury goods group said on Friday, while Chief Financial Officer Gary Saage will also stand down on July 31, 2017.

 The company has not yet named Lepeu's successor.
 Cartier owner Richemont also said Johann Rupert will remain group executive chairman while also saying its had moved to restructure the responsibilities of senior management.